dmbarbour/glas/docs/GlasApps.md

 Relevant observations: A non-deterministic transactions is equivalent to choosing from a set of deterministic transactions, one per choice.
 For isolated transactions, repetition and replication are logically equivalent.
 When a non-deterministic choice is stable, replication reduces recomputation and latency.

 It is feasible for a transaction machine to start as a single transaction then introduce a non-deterministic 'fork' effect to represent the set of transactions.
-This has the advantage of making the set much more dynamic and reactive to observed needs and configurations.
+In contrast to explicit threading, use of fork results in a reactive set of tasks, no need to explicitly 'kill' tasks.
+Additionally, this does not conflict with effects handlers.

-Transactions may evaluate in parallel insofar as conflict is avoided.
-When conflict occurs between two transactions, one must be aborted.
-Progress is guaranteed, and a good scheduler can guarantee fairness for transactions that meet reasonable time-quota limits.
-A scheduler can reduce rework by organizing transactions with a history of conflict to evaluate in separate time-slots.
+Concurrent transactions can evaluate in parallel insofar as they operate on different parts of memory, or do not modify shared dependencies.
+When a read-write conflict occurs between parallel transactions, one must be aborted.
+Progress can be guaranteed, and a good scheduler can additionally guarantee fairness for transactions that meet reasonable time-quota limits.

-Programmers can avoid conflict by software architecture and design patterns.
+Programmers can improve parallelism by software architecture and design patterns that avoid read-write conflict.
+For example, using channels or buffers to communicate between tasks.

 ### Distributed Computation

-Transaction machines can support distributed computation, but attention to application architecture is required.

-Effects in a distributed system may be host-specific, such as access to a local filesystem.
-Access to host-specific effects must be exposed in the effects API.
-Transactions that interact with multiple hosts, aka distributed transactions, should be avoided because they are too difficult to implement correctly or efficiently.
-Instead, we should arrange that each repeating transaction interacts with a specific host, or at least migrates between hosts in a stable manner.
-Distributed transaction avoidance might be enforced.

-If a repeating transaction does not use use any host-specific effects, it can be freely distributed based on performance concerns, such as load balancing or minimizing network communication.
-In practice, a distributed transaction machine will have many cliques, where each clique is a subset of repeating transactions that are difficult to efficiently distribute for reasons such as shared state.
-Cliques will be distributed together with their shared state.
+An effects API can explicitly model effects at different locations, e.g. filesystem per machine.
+Distributed transactions, which evaluate effects at multiple locations, are difficult to make robust and efficient.
+Ideally, programmers should arrange for tasks to either be location-independent (allowing migration for performance) or location-specific (stable evaluation on a specific machine).

-Communication between machines can be based on channels.
-Channels are essentially list variables where a reader takes from list head and the writer appends to list tail.
-Reader and writer can be evaluated in parallel without conflict because they observe and manipulate different regions of the list.
-Values buffered in the list also help abstract over network latency.
+Channels are convenient for communication between locations, avoiding synchronization.
+A basic channel can be modeled as a list variable where the reader takes from list head and the writer appends to list tail.
+Because reader and writer operate abstractly on different parts of the list, read-write conflicts are avoided.
+Messages buffered in the list abstract over network latency.

+Distributed computation of transaction machines should be based around forking stable tasks to evaluate on remote machines, then communicate between tasks on different machines via channels.
+Effectively, a transaction machine will represent an overlay network on a distributed system.

 ### Transaction Fusion